Schools Offering Computer Technology Programs in Long Island City, NY

 |Campus Setting||Large suburb||Large city|

 |Undergraduate Tuition and Fees (2017-2018)||$5,632 (in state)*

 |% of First-Year Students Receiving Some Form of Financial Aid (2016-2017)||71%*||82%*|

 |Acceptance Rate (2017)||100% (open admissions policy)*||77%*|

 |Retention Rate (2016-2017)||70% for full-time students*||78% for full-time students*|

 |Undergraduate Graduation Rate||24% (students who began in 2014)*||18% (students who began in 2011)*|

 Source: *NCES College Navigator

 Nassau Community College

-Nassau Community College (NCC) is part of the State University of New York system and is spread over 225 acres on Long Island in Garden City.
-The school enrolls more than 23,000 students pursuing 2-year degrees and certificates in over 70 programs of study.
+Nassau Community College (NCC) is part of the State University of New York system.
+The school enrolls more than 19,000 students pursuing 2-year degrees and certificates in more than 70 programs of study.